 An algae bloom is a rapid accumulation of algae in the aquarium.
-In this article, you'll learn what causes an algae bloom and the remedies available to solve it.
+In this article, you'll discover what causes an algae bloom and the remedies available to solve it.

 It is not an uncommon occurrence for novice aquarium hobbyists to turn on the lights in their tank one day to find that the tank water has turned green overnight.
-In many cases, green water can be contributed to an algae bloom.
+In many cases, green aquarium water can be attributed to an algae bloom.
 Though algae blooms may go away on their own, they sometimes indicate a larger problem in the tank that needs to be addressed in order to protect the health of your fish.
 If your tank is experiencing an algae bloom, or if you simply want to prepare yourself for the possibility, there are a few basic things you need to know about identifying and remedying this condition.
-Before you can hope to treat an algae bloom, of course, you need to know what it is.
+Before you can hope to treat an aquarium algae bloom, of course, you need to know what it is.

 What is an Algae Bloom?

 An algae bloom, also known as an algal bloom, is simply a rapid accumulation of algae in tank water.
 Algae blooms can affect both freshwater and marine tanks and, in most cases, the algae consist of cyanobacteria - though a single or small number of phytoplankton species may also be involved.
 The presence of phytoplankton often results in a green discoloration of tank water, though the color may also be red or yellowish brown depending on the species of algae.
 The most common cause of algae blooms is an excess of nutrients in the tank – particularly phosphorus, though excess carbon and nitrogen can also cause algae blooms.
 Because algae rely on phosphorus as a source of nutrition, higher phosphorus levels in a tank can lead to increased algae growth.

 What Causes Algae Blooms?